BulletGen: Improving 4D Reconstruction with Bullet-Time Generation: Experiments

-\boldparagraph{The iPhone dataset.} The iPhone dataset~\cite{dycheck} contains 12 sequences with a moving training camera captured with hand-held iPhone device, two static test cameras (for 5 sequences), and 3D tracking annotations.
+\boldparagraph{The iPhone dataset.} The iPhone dataset contains 12 sequences with a moving training camera captured with a hand-held iPhone device, two static test cameras (for 5 sequences), and 3D tracking annotations.
 As shown in Table~\ref{tab:iphone}, our method outperforms all other state-of-the-art methods on all metrics in terms of 2D and 3D tracking scores.
 This is achieved by providing more constraints for scene geometry, which allows for better 3D triangulation during scene reconstruction.
 We also achieve state-of-the-art scores in terms of novel view synthesis (Table~\ref{tab:iphone_nv}).
-For the sake of completeness, we add results reported in CAT4D~\cite{cat4d} (unpublished work), which achieves slightly better PSNR and LPIPS scores, whereas our method obtains better SSIM results.
+We also add results reported in CAT4D (no code), which achieves slightly better PSNR and LPIPS scores, whereas our method obtains better SSIM results.
 However, we want to stress that the table remains incomplete in terms of CLIP-I score due to a lack of publicly accessible code and missing information about the training procedure and its overall training scale.
-To compare to the recently released Vivid4D~\cite{vivid4d} method (also without publicly available code), we choose their subset of the iPhone dataset that was used in their evaluation.
-Our proposed method again outperforms other methods (Table~\ref{tab:iphone_nv_vivid4d}).
+To compare to Vivid4D, we choose their challenging subset of the iPhone dataset.
+Our method again outperforms other methods (Table~\ref{tab:iphone_nv_vivid4d}).
+This highlights that our method is more effective in those challenging cases (as compared to the full dataset).